The last tab allows you to enable optional services that extend the functionality of the editor.

 Enable image editor ('Apply effects & more') in image module

 When enabled, an editor to apply image effects and transformations is available in the image module and row background images.
-We use a configurable image editor called Pixie for this feature.
-We used to embed Adobe’s Creative SDK Image Editor, but it has been discontinued.

 This feature allows users to leave comments and start discussion threads inside an email or page, to collaborate asynchronously.
 More on Commenting.